adriansyahdicky/rabbitmq-crud/README.md

 - JDK 21 or higher
 - Maven 3.6.0 or higher
 - Docker (for running rabbit mq)
-- PostgreSQL (configured for Flyway)
+- H2 Database (configured for Flyway)

 ## Getting Started